 Wait no more; book a FREE demo call with the Statusbrew team to learn how to manage your reviews. 👇

 Google My Business (GMB) is a simple way to track and manage your Google Business reviews.
 Your customers can leave reviews, and you can reply to them to build trust with existing and potential customers.
 You can also invite your customers to leave a review on your business profile.

 Trustpilot is another review management tool that lets consumers write reviews in various company categories.
 Businesses can use the tool to collect customer reviews throughout their journey and send them review invitations.
 Some key app integrations on Trustpilot are Shopify, Bigcommerce, Woocommerce, Zendesk, Square, Zapier, Adobe Commerce, and Wix.

 Measure The Results And Iterate

-The last step in your online reputation management strategy is to measure the results and build on the efforts taken so far to swell your brand reputation.
+The last step in your online reputation management strategy is measuring the results and building on your efforts to swell your brand reputation.
 There's no point in investing your resources if you don't know how people's perception of your brand has changed after all the reputation-centric campaigns.

 Having understood the importance of measuring your progress, let's crackdown on a few metrics you should track to quantify the change in your brand reputation.